The following FAQs answer common questions relating to ultra-fast broadband in the areas of:

 What are the factors that are out of my control?

-What will it cost me to connect to ultra-fast broaband at my home?
+What will it cost me to connect to ultra-fast broadband at my home?

 Ultrafast Fibre does not charge to connect almost any home onto the Ultrafast Fibre network.
-Please discuss any possible connection charges with your broadband services provider.
+Please discuss any possible connection charges with your broadband service provider.